Wyonegonic Covid-19 Practices For Summer 2021

 Opening Day Arrival Drop Off And Departure Day Pick Up At Camp: Arrival and departure day will be a pick up and drop off only.
 There will be no visiting with staff and seeing the cabins and activity areas in camp.

-Arrival Day Testing: Wyonegonic may administer a rapid antigen test for all campers and staff upon arrival
+Arrival Day Testing: Wyonegonic will administer a rapid antigen test for all non-vaccinated campers and staff upon arrival.

 Parent Visitation: Expect that there will be no parent visitation with campers this summer.
-This policy will be finalized along with other visits to camp protocols later in the spring.
+This policy will be finalized along with other visits to camp protocols as we approach the summer season.

 Other NPI’s (Non Pharmaceutical Interventions)